askharley/askharley-blog/src/posts/02-imperative-vs-declarative-programming.md

 ---

-Okay so why has "declarative" programming become more popular in recent years?
+Okay so why has declarative programming become more popular in recent years?
 Well that would be because of React.

 React has heavily promoted itself as declarative.
 The reason for this is because alternative frameworks (like Angular) or libraries (like jQuery) are imperative.
 This may leave you wanting a code example but the difference between React and Angular is a blog post on it's own.